Damage control in an early land plant

 Fig.4, which has been reproduced here (Fig.4).
 This dome-shaped cap

-must have been formed when the now vanished cortex tissue had been
+must have been formed when the now vanished cortex tissue had still been

-still there since it consists of cortex cells made rot-resistant.
+there and living since it consists of cortex cells made rot-resistant.
 This

 allows conclusions to be drawn concerning the "hollow straw"